jrgrant/hass_ids_hyyp/README.md

         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, by implemented directly from IDS feedback)
         - `triggered` - Will show `True` when the zone is triggered during armed state.
 This is identical to `binary_sensor.[zone_name]_trigger`.
 The intent is to have this attribute replace the sensor
         - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active
-- When a "Stay Profile" is armed the zones which are bypassed as part of this profile will now show as bypassed. i.e. `switch.[zone_name]` will go `OFF` (API Change)
 - Changed the API refresh requests to series.
 This makes the replies more reliable when multiple actions are performed.

 **Version 1.3.4**